Henkwu/AM2PS/AM2PS_Reproducibility_Code/README.md

 Reference PyTorch implementation accompanying the manuscript **“Adaptive Multi-Prompt and Multi-Scale Feature Fusion for Pneumonia Diagnosis.”**

-> **Important reproducibility statement.** This repository is reconstructed from the manuscript rather than recovered from the authors' original experimental source code.
-It implements the architecture and training pipeline described in the paper and exposes every manuscript-ambiguous choice in configuration.
-It should therefore be described as a *reference reimplementation*.
-Exact recovery of the published numbers cannot be guaranteed until the omitted implementation details and the two equation-level ambiguities listed in `PAPER_IMPLEMENTATION_NOTES.md` are resolved.

 ## 1. What is implemented